-As long as the Liouvillian spectrum has no eigenvalues with zero imaginary part, the steady-state expectation value is independent of the initial state and is given by Eq.~\eqref{Equation:third}.
-Moreover, Eq.~\eqref{Equation:expt} allows us to compute the time evolution of observables for arbitrary initial states, provided that the overlaps $a_{n,m}$ are known.
+As long as the Liouvillian spectrum has no eigenvalues with zero imaginary part, the steady state expectation value is independent of the initial state and is given by Eq.~\eqref{Equation:third}.
+Moreover, Eq.~\eqref{Equation:expt} allows us to compute the time evolution of observables for arbitrary initial states, provided that the overlaps $a_{nm}$ are known.